 Start your smart home journey with EVVR

 Interested in setting up a smart home?
-One of the best things that you can do when you start is to use EVVR’s In-Wall Relay smart switch, which can turn your regular light switch into a wireless one using Zigbee technology.
+One of the best things that you can do when you start is to use EVVR’s no neutral wire required In-Wall Relay Smart Switch, which can turn your regular light switch into a wireless one using Zigbee technology.
 There’s no need to check if your home needs to install a neutral wire, and there are no minimum load requirements.

 Together with your favorite smart light, you’ll be able to have a robust lighting system in your home in no time!
 To find out more about EVVR’s In-Wall Relay smart switch and how it can improve your home, visit our product page and contact EVVR today.